 Regulation in Spain

-The banking system in Spain sees regulation by both national and European authorities.
+The Spanish bank system sees regulation by both national and European authorities.
 The Banco de España, the National Securities Market Commission (CNMV), and the Ministry of Economy and Business are the primary national regulators.

 Because Spain is a member of the European Union, its banks are also subject to regulations and oversight from the European Central Bank.
 This is particularly true for the significant institutions that are directly supervised by the ECB’s Single Supervisory Mechanism (SSM).